 If you know who the employer is, it could be worth your time researching the organisation as well to see the kind of work they do (and to make sure you’d be proud to work there!)
 Browse their website, especially the About Us sections and tell them why you’d make a good fit in the organisation - you might even find a staff profile on the person you’re writing to.

-If you’re applying in general or there isn’t a position description, look up what the type of job you’re applying for entails (this is where our Apprenticeships pages can help you!)
-You’ll then be able to go through the same process of applying your skills and experience to the tasks and duties you would expect to complete in the day to day.
+If you’re applying in general or there isn’t a position description, look up what the type of job you’re applying for entails (this is where our Apprenticeships pages can help you!).
+You’ll then be able to go through the same process of applying your skills and experience to the tasks and duties you would expect to complete day to day.

 Round it out by encouraging them to read your resume and ask them to get in contact with you for more details.

 Got it?
-Login to your MIGAS Profile, start browsing our current jobs and give us a look at your cover letter!
+Start browsing our current jobs and give us a look at your cover letter!